LIFE GROUP LEADER GUIDE

 Discussion Note: Because of the potluck, make sure you have enough time to spend on the “Looking Ahead” section below.

-One of the key reasons we meet in Life Groups every week is to gain the encouragement and support we each need to honor God in all we do and keep our focus on Jesus.
-Before you go over the Life Group Commitment in your group, take a moment and write down your responses to the questions below:
+One of the key reasons we meet in Life Groups every week is to gain the encouragement and support we each need to “remain” and humbly follow and honor God in all we do.
+Before you go over the Life Group Commitment in your group, take a moment and write down your responses to the questions below.

 What are you looking forward to in your Life Group this quarter?

-Is there anything specific you need prayer for, or is there any other focus you would like to have in order to grow this next quarter?
+Is there anything specific you need prayer for, or is there any other focus you would like to have to grow this next quarter?

 Transition Statement to Life Group Commitment: “It’s great to hear what each of you has said about what you want to get out of your time in our group.
 One of the great benefits of being in a Life Group is the opportunity to have help from others as we seek to be strategic and intentional about our spiritual growth.
 The Life Group Commitment is designed to serve as intentional guidelines to help us make the most of our time together.”